George Trenholm: Death and legacy

-Trenholm died in Charleston on December 9, 1876, and was buried in Magnolia Cemetery.
+Trenholm died in Charleston on December 9, 1876, and he was buried in Magnolia Cemetery.
 The Library of Congress holds the Confederate Treasury's records, many created by Trenholm.

 North Carolina erected a historical highway marker near his estate Solitude, where he and Memminger spent summers during his final years.
 Trenholm is the great-great-grandfather of Virginia politician Charles S. "Chuck" Robb.

 Gone with the Wind

-Popular legend suggests that Trenholm and his exploits inspired Margaret Mitchell's character of Rhett Butler in her Civil War novel, Gone with the Wind.
+Popular legend suggests that Trenholm and his exploits inspired Margaret Mitchell's character of Rhett Butler in her novel Gone with the Wind.